 Justyna Mielnikiewicz’s project The Meaning of a Nation also addresses the repercussions of conflict, but in the present day.
 Concentrating on borders and identity in Georgia and Ukraine, she looks at life on the periphery of the Russian sphere, while striving to break away towards Europe and the West.
 It is a timely work given the 25th anniversary since the fall of the Soviet Union on 26 December 2016.

 Other exhibitors include Austrian photographer Klaus Pichler, with Golden Days Before They End documenting the hardcore drinking culture of the last remaining dive bars of Vienna, who also won the annual Happiness On The Move award last year.
 Miyuki Okuyama, winner of the last edition’s open call photobook award, shows Dear Japanese, which tells the story of displaced relatives of Japanese and Indonesian descent living in the Netherlands.

 Daniel Castro Garcia is also showing at Cortona – his series Foreigner: Migration into Europe 2015-2016, which won BJP’s International Photography Award earlier this year.
-Three more competitions and their winners, run in collaboration with LensCulture, contribute to six open calls that form a significant part of the festival.

 The three main festival exhibition sites are the Vecchio Ospedale, an abandoned hospital; the Ex Magazzino delle Carni, a recently restored meat warehouse used by a local butcher’s shop; and the Fortezza Medicea del Girifalco, an impressive hilltop fortress built in the 12th century overlooking the town of Cortona.
 Other displays can be found on the walls of the small avenues running through the ancient Tuscan town, in a bid to involve the whole community in the summer takeover.